munificent/craftinginterpreters/book/methods-and-initializers.md

 Nested().method();
 ```

 This program should print "Nested instance".
-To do this right, the compiler
+To decide what name to give to
-needs to know whether it's compiling a function or method declaration, so we add
+local slot zero, the compiler needs to know whether it's compiling a function or
-a new case to our FunctionType enum to distinguish methods:
+method declaration, so we add a new case to our FunctionType enum to distinguish
+methods:

 ^code method-type-enum (1 before, 1 after)